zestia/ember-select-box/README.md

 * `style`

-You only need to wrap the options up in with `sb.options` if you require extra markup for styling, or you want the options to be navigatable.

 ##### Input

+Allows you to input text into the select box, usually for running searches/filtering

 ```handlebars
 {{sb.input}}